 In a previous blog post, I have put together a brief guide on a few things to consider when planning your safari.

 Now let me show you some of the pictures I took during our game drive and what a fantastic experience I had in Kenya while visiting the Maasai Mara together with my mom.

 Our guide/driver picked us up at 7 am in Nairobi.
 His name was Lenni and he was from a Maasai village in Kenya.
-He even dressed as a Maasai which was a first great impression.
-We booked our Safari with Go Kenya Tours (There will be another blog post on my experience with Go Kenya Tours and the lodge we stayed at).
+We booked our Safari with Go Kenya Tours (not sponsored).

 At 3 pm was our first game drive ever.
 My mom couldn’t come because she actually got a bit sick due to the bumpy road but that did not stop me from going (once I made sure my mom was taken care of).